GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There certainly will be job disruption.
-Because what's going to happen is robots will be able to do everything better than us.
+> ### If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.
 >
-> ~ *Elon Musk*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts